Dr Farzaneh Haghighi

 PhD (USYD), MArch (SBU Tehran), BArch (YUAA Yazd)

-Farzaneh Haghighi is a lecturer in Architecture (Theory and Criticism), at the School of Architecture and Planning, the University of Auckland.
+Farzaneh Haghighi is a senior lecturer in Architecture (History, Theory and Criticism), at the School of Architecture and Planning, the University of Auckland.
 She holds a PhD in Architecture from The University of Sydney (Australia, 2015), MArch from Shahid Beheshti University (Iran, 2008) and BArch from Yazd University (Iran, 2005).
-She has a book production with Cambridge Scholars Publishing that will be published in mid-2018.
-This text is the conversion of her PhD to a book.

 Farzaneh has broad teaching experience in Iran and Australia.
 She has contributed to the architectural departments at the University of Sydney (USYD), the University of Technology Sydney (UTS) and the University of New South Wales (UNSW) in the areas of Design Studios and History/Theory as a tutor and invited critic.
 Being awarded a full scholarship (IPRS) by the University of Sydney, Farzaneh completed her PhD thesis “Bazaar as Event: An exploration of the Tehran bazaar through the Foucauldian notion of event” aimed for demonstrating that Foucault’s notion of event allows for the potential immanent in the Tehran bazaar (an Iranian marketplace) to be expressed as an alternative to the traditional sociopolitical and architectural discourses of this marketplace.
 Within such body of research, she extends her passion for the political role of architecture into her teaching and writing.